G47mm/HylixOS/README.md

 This is Hylix OS Source Code:
 ---------------

-This is a FreeBSD derived OS
+This is a FreeBSD derived OS.

 Who is this for: